 Western leaders should encourage this trend, because it will only enhance regional and global security.
 Rather than “eroding the effectiveness of NATO policies toward Russia and in NATO’s own eastern neighborhood,” extensive arms sales by NATO states to Russia will increase Russian dependence on the West, decreasing the likelihood that Russia would take unilateral military action contrary to Western interests, while enhancing regional security by improving the ability of Russian forces to cooperate with NATO forces against threats to their mutual security.

-This story originally appeared on Russian Military Reform, May 12, 2010.
+This story first appeared on Russian Military Reform, May 12, 2010.